Technica-Engineering/kalash/kalash/doc/basic_usage.md

 [Reports]: #reports

-By default test reports will be written to the current working directory, unless overridden by the `report` key in the `config` section (see: [yaml specification][YAML Spec]).
+By default test reports will be written to the current working directory, unless overridden by the `report` key in the `config` section (see: [yaml specification](yaml_spec.md#yaml-config-file-specification)).

 The reports produced by Kalash are standard XML XUnit reports that can be parsed and displayed by a treasure trove of open-source applications.